thaispalmer/talkify-tts-api/README.md

 - `isExclusive`: If this voice belongs to the exclusive tier.
 Example: `true`.
 - `isNeural`: If this voice belongs to the neural voices tier.
 Example: `true`.
 - `canUseSpeechMarks`: If this voice can use the speech marks feature.
 Example: `true`.
-- `canWhisper`: If this voice can use the speech marks feature.
+- `canWhisper`: If this voice can use the whisper feature.
 Example: `true`.
 - `canUseWordBreak`: If this voice can use the word break pause feature.
 Example: `true`.
 - `canSpeakSoftly`: If this voice can use the softer speech feature.
 Example: `true`.
 - `canUseVolume`: If this voice can use the volume setting.
 Example: `true`.